Ek Chhotisi Love Story: Plot

 Later that night at her apartment, he gives her a small gift after she showers, but she says she's not a good person and doesn't deserve gifts.
-Crouching in front of him, she guides his hands onto her thighs and he has an orgasm.
+Crouching in front of him, she guides his hands onto her thighs, and he has an orgasm.
 She tells him how the love just delights us briefly.
 She later tells him to clean himself up, after which he runs away, embarrassed and upset.
-The woman feels guilty and tries to communicate to him at her window—gesturing for him to call her and holding up a sign, but there is no response.
+The woman feels guilty and tries to communicate with him at her window—gesturing for him to call her and holding up a sign, but there is no response.
 Back in his apartment, he cuts his wrists with a razor blade.
-Later, she comes to his apartment to return the coat he left behind and learns from his grandmother that he tried to kill himself and was taken to hospital.
+Later, she comes to his apartment to return the coat he left behind and learns from his grandmother that he tried to kill himself and was taken to the hospital.
 She tells her, "I think I hurt him."
 His grandmother shows her the room and his telescope and tells her, "He loved you very much."

 In the coming days, she is unable to find him.
-When she tries to search for him through the name his grandmother told her, it turned out to be a false name—she is clearly worried and concerned about his well-being.
+When she tries to search for him through the name his grandmother told her, it turns out to be a false name—she is clearly worried and concerned about his well-being.
 One night, she receives a phone call, and thinking it is him, she acknowledges that he was right about love (the call is actually from someone with phone trouble).
 After days of waiting and watching his window with her binoculars, she finally sees he's returned.
-She goes to his apartment and his grandmother shows her to his room where she sees him sleeping, his wrists still bandaged.
+She goes to his apartment, and his grandmother shows her to his room, where she sees him sleeping, his wrists still bandaged.
 The grandmother prevents her from getting too close to him—even preventing her from touching his bandaged wrist.
 Noticing the telescope, she looks through it toward her own apartment and imagines what the must-have seen that night, watching her come home, spilling the milk, and weeping over another failed relationship.
 Then she closes her eyes and imagines him in her apartment with her, reaching out to comfort her.